 - Steps for finding and drawing contours using OpenCV.

-- Finding and drawing contours using OpenCV.
+- Finding and drawing contours using OpenCV

-- Contour hierarchies.
+- Contour hierarchies

-- Summary.
+- Summary

 What are Contours

 When we join all the points on the boundary of an object, we get a contour.
-Typically, a specific contour area is related to the boundary pixels, having similar color and intensity.
-Whenever the intensity or color changes greatly, then almost always we get a new contour area starting from there.
+Typically, a specific contour refers to boundary pixels that have the same color and intensity.
+OpenCV makes it really easy to find and draw contours in images.
+It provides two simple functions:

 Steps for Detecting and Drawing Contours in OpenCV